-Gray Whale trips to San Ignacio Lagoon had to be cancelled in 2020 due to COVID 19.
-Clients were credited payments for trip dates in 2021.
-All trips ran in the 2021 season with strict COVID protocol, negative COVID tests required, masks in camp when in the dining and lounge tents and thorough sanitation and disinfection guidelines in all camp areas.
-We are expecting the 2022 gray whale season and trips to run smoothly and that COVID will not be a concern.
+All trips ran in the 2021 and 2022 season with strict COVID protocol, negative COVID tests were required and thorough sanitation and disinfection guidelines observed in all camp areas.
+We are expecting the 2023 gray whale season and trips to run smoothly and that COVID will not be a concern and COVID testing not required.
 But should it be, rest assured that Baja Expeditions will take all precautions necessary to keep our guests safe and healthy during their time at camp enjoying the whales.

 Copyright © 2023 Journeys of Discovery - All Rights Reserved.

 Powered by GoDaddy Website Builder